AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

 - Things to Look for When Buying a Bluetooth Speaker

-Looking for the best sounding Bluetooth speakers on the market?
+Looking for the best sounding Bluetooth speakers on the market in 2021?
 You’ve come to the right place.
-We’ve made a comprehensive research and picked out 20 best sounding Bluetooth speakers so you don’t have to look elsewhere.
+We’ve made a comprehensive research and picked out 20 best sounding Bluetooth speakers in 2021 so you don’t have to look elsewhere.
 Our goal was to single out 3 or 4 best sounding speakers for every predefined price range (under $100, $100-$200, $200-$300, $300-$400, $400-$500, and $500+).
 Our focus was obviously on the sound quality but we have also tested other features (battery longevity, Bluetooth range and connection quality, and presence of other additional features like LED lights, IPX ratings, etc.).
 In the end, we’ve made a large list with plenty of great choices for every budget and every sound taste.

 The Definition of The Term ‘’Best Sounding’’